 These work well with bulky sweaters or off-season clothes since the clear plastic on the front makes it easy to see what's inside.

-These woven baskets, which are available in six colors, come in a set of nine sizes for a uniform look.
+These woven baskets, which are available in five colors, come in a set of nine sizes for a uniform look.

 Hangers and hanger add-ons

 This innovative product triples closet storage space by allowing you to hang up to five articles of clothing on a single hanger.

 You can hang five pairs of pants in the space of one hanger with this clever design.